 Architecture is whatever facilitates change: adding features and fixing bugs.
-This includes any work done during the lifecycle of the code: type, test, document, understand, debug, modify.
+It includes any work done during the lifecycle of the code: type, test, document, understand, debug, modify.

-The work of a programmer is writing the code, then structuring the resulting complexity to provide a high-level view.
+Your work as a programmer is writing the code and structuring the resulting complexity to provide a high-level view.
 That is, you create the engine pieces, then hide the engine under the hood, exposing just the accelerator pedal.
-Correctly done, the application is divided into layers of abstraction separated by well-defined interfaces.
+Correctly done, this divides the application into layers of abstraction separated by well-defined interfaces.
 Low-level details can be ignored, while high-level components are ready to be re-composed in different configurations.

 Distribute responsibilities in entities with strict roles.
 A container’s name should reflect its contents.
-If it doesn’t, time is wasted reading its contents to find out what it does.
+If it doesn’t, you’ll waste time having to read its contents to find out what it does.

 Set dependencies one way only.
-E.g. I use the hammer but the hammer doesn’t use me.
-Otherwise, it’s some kind of sentient hammer and… well, see point one.
+E.g., I use the hammer, but the hammer doesn’t use me.
+Otherwise, it’s a sentient hammer and… well, see point one.